zajichek/zajichek/_codex_suggestions/02_homepage_and_navigation_recommendations.md

 `index.qmd` currently has a listing and two raw HTML blocks: a centered paragraph with a Copperplate/fantasy style and an embedded `subscribe.html` iframe.
 The intro also appears to have a typo: `<b<</p>` instead of a closing bold tag.

 ### Suggested change
 Use normal Markdown headings and short paragraphs before the post listing.
 Keep the listing, but add a "Start Here" and topic-card area above it.
+Do this after creating the destination pages, or use temporary links only to pages that already exist.

 ### Where to implement
 - `index.qmd`